 The spark that became today's Special Olympics movement ignited at the

-first 1968 International Summer Games in Chicago, Ill., USA.
+first 1968 International Summer Games in Chicago, Il., USA.

-Five decades later, we are returning to Chicago to launch the year-long global Special Olympics 50th Anniversary celebrations in July 2018.
+Five decades later, we are returning to Chicago to launch the year-long global Special Olympics 50th Anniversary celebrations this July.

 Join us as we play together, learn from each other, and chart an inspiring course for the future!